-1 The principles of 'harm reduction' as defined in documents published by the UN Office of Drugs and Crime, the World Health Organization, and the Joint United Nations Programme on HIV/AIDS refer to activities aimed at reducing the health and social consequences of injecting drug use: reaching out to injecting drug users, discouraging the sharing of contaminated injecting equipment by providing sterile injecting equipment and disinfectant materials, and providing a range of drug dependence treatment including substitution treatment.
-These principles, which are part of the principles for preventing HIV infection among drug users compiled by the World Health Organization in cooperation with UNAIDS and the Council of Europe in 1998, should not be viewed in isolation from overall national drug strategies or national AIDS programmes.
+I The principles of 'harm reduction' as defined in documents published by the UN Office of Drugs and Crime, the World Health Organization, and the Joint United Nations Programme on HIV/AIDS refer to activities aimed at reducing the health and social consequences of injecting drug use: reaching out to injecting drug users, discouraging the sharing of contaminated injecting equipment by providing sterile injecting equipment and disinfectant materials, and providing a range of drug dependence treatment including substitution treatment.
+These principles, which are part of the principles for preventing HIV infection among drug users compiled by the World Health Organization in isolation from overall national drug strategies or national AIDS programmes.
 They are, however, valuable in guiding national policies and programmes as regards the specific goal of reducing HIV transmission among injecting drug users.

-2These treaties are:The 1961 Single Convention on Narcotic Drugs; the 1971 Convention on Psychotropic Substances; and the 1988 Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.
+These treaties are: The 1961 Single Convention on Narcotic Drugs; the 1971 Convention on Psychotropic Substances; and the 1988 Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

-3 See also "Impact and Implications of the International Drug Control Treaties on IDU and HIV/AIDS prevention and Policy", by Robin Room, in Reducing the Risks, Harms and Costs of HIV/AIDS and Injecting drug use: A Synthesis of the Evidence Base for Development of Policies and Programs (Conference Paper #4), Jurgen Rehm, Benedikt Fischer, Emma Haydon, eds.
+See also "Impact and Implications of the International Drug Control Treaties on IDU and HIV/AIDS prevention and Policy", by Robin Room, in Reducing the Risks, Harms and Costs of HIV/AIDS and Injecting drug use: A Synthesis of the Evidence Base for Development of Policies and Programs (Conference Paper #4), Jurgen Rehm, Benedikt Fischer, Emma Haydon, eds.

-4 Developing and Implementing National Policies on HIV/AIDS and Injecting drug use: A Framework and Guide for Action (Conference Paper #2), Diane McAmmond.
-An Overview of Harm Reduction Programs and Policies Around the World: Rationale, Key Features and Examples of Best Practice., (Conference Paper #3), Diane Riley, Reducing the Risks, Harms and Costs of HIV/AIDS and Injecting drug use: A Synthesis of the Evidence Base for Development of Policies and Programs (Conference Paper #4), Jurgen Rehm, Benedikt Fischer, Emma Haydon, eds.
+&lt;sup>4 Developing and Implementing National Policies on HIVIAIDS and Injecting drug use: A Framework and Guide for Action (Conference Paper #2), Diane McAmmond.
+An Overview of Harm Reduction Programs and Policies Around the World: Rationale, Key Features and Examples of Best Practice., (Conference Paper #3), Diane Riley.
+Reducing the Risks, Harms and Costs of HIVIAIDS and Injecting drug use: A Synthesis of the Evidence Base for Development of Policies and Programs (Conference Paper #4), Jurgen Rehm, Benedikt Fischer, Emma Haydon, eds.